 Since 4K videos are growing more and more popular, we are doing our best to provide 4K streaming services.
 But that being new technology, also requires quite a lot of computing power on the server side, as well as much higher internet speeds in order to have it working as expected.

-Please follow this guideline and rules to get best of the 4K streaming!
-Not listening to these advices might lead to worse 4K experience than intended.
+Please follow this guideline and rules to get the best of the 4K streaming!
+Not listening to these advices might lead to a worse 4K experience than intended.

 Note that we highly suggest you to use Plex app instead of Web browser!